euqueme/workagram/README.md

 #### Create User

-Fill the sign up form to create a user, the pictures are optional
+Fill the sign up form to create a user.
+The pictures are optional.

 ![screenshot](app/assets/images/workagram_sign_up.png)